georgetegral/Capstone-Azure-Machine-Learning-Engineer/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+The best AutoML model had an accuracy of `0.6459`, while the best HyperDrive model had an accuracy of `0.6340`. we will be using the model with the most accuracy, that's why the Model Deployment part is in the `automl.ipynb` notebook.

 To deploy the model we need the following:
 - A trained model.
 - Inference configuration, with entry script and environment dependencies.